 - Stage 2: Breath Awareness – Becoming a silent observer of your breath

-- Stage 3: Ending the practise by coming back into the real time moment
+- Stage 3: Ending the practice by coming back into the real time moment

 - It reduces anxiety and stress

 - Helps in management of stress by activating para sympathetic system (rest and digest response)

 - Yoga Nidra is better than actual sleep if done consciously

 - Brings deep relaxation to the body and mind

 - If you are struggling with introducing a change to your life, Yoga Nidra can come to your rescue

 Who should practice it?

 Interesting, right from school children to adults to elderly, Yoga Nidra can be practiced by anyone except the patients of depression .
 Making the experience of Yoga Nidra most rewarding for the participant should be the utmost priority of the instructor.
 While, the voice, tone and clarity of the instructor play an important role;certain ambiance requirements cannot be ruled out including noise free, clean room and comfortable mats.
 No or Light Music can be played in the background but should not interfere with the instructor’s guidance.

 If you follow yoga or not, try the Yoga Nidra to come closer to experiencing a blissful state in the most effortless way…